winqus/RobDroneGo/docs/Background.md

 ##### Usability
 5. The SPA should provide access to all modules of the system: master data, planning, and visualization, as well as GDPR.
-6. In the scope of the current project, user administration can be done directly in the database, and a user management module is not necessary.

 ##### Reliability
 N/A